ilias777/Vue3GASDaisyUI/README.md

 rm .clasp.json
 ```

-After clone the Google Script, a `.clasp.json` file is created in the ./gas folder.
+After cloning the Google Script, a `.clasp.json` file is created in the ./gas folder.
 Move it to the root directory:

 ```shell